 The reputation of the provider must also be taken into account in order to avoid layover due to unexpected system failures and untimely service to rectify the same.

-Company reviews also give a fair outlook on the compatibility of the software system with regards to its efficiency in real-time situations, inventory and asset management and fulfillment of industry-specific regulatory requirements.
+Company reviews also give a fair outlook on the compatibility of the software system with regards to its efficiency in real-time situations, inventory and asset management and fulfilment of industry-specific regulatory requirements.

 Another way of assessing the effectiveness of solutions is by scheduling demonstrations with selective ERP vendors.
 These choices can be narrowed down by accessing information regarding the product as provided on vendor websites or by going through a software comparison matrix, which is usually available within various ERP buyer’s guides.